From integrals to combinatorial formulas of finite type invariants -- a case study: Proof of Theorem

 \subsection{Faces of $\partial \Cnf[\R;4]$ appearing in $((\partial \pi)_\ast \beta)_{\mathcal{K}}$}

 Let us first consider $\Cnf[\R;4]$, the above description yields the following the codimension one faces of $\Cnf[\R;4]$ indexed by the following subsets of $\{1,2,3,4,\pm \infty\}$:

-The pushforward $((\partial \pi)_\ast \beta)_{\mathcal{K}}$ will not vanish on the principal faces, i.e. faces indexed by $\{1,2\}$, $\{2,3\}$, $\{3,4\}$; this non-vanishing is what requires the addition of the correction term $\pi_\ast\beta'$ in \eqref{eq:casson-integral-eta-pi_ast}.
+The pushforward $((\partial \pi)_\ast \beta)_{\mathcal{K}}$ will not vanish over the principal faces, i.e. faces indexed by $\{1,2\}$, $\{2,3\}$, $\{3,4\}$; this non-vanishing is what requires the addition of the correction term $\pi_\ast\beta'$ in \eqref{eq:casson-integral-eta-pi_ast}.
 On all other faces, the pushforward of the restriction of $\beta$ to that face is zero.
 The vanishing of the pushforwards of $\beta$ and $\beta'$ on non-principal faces will be shown in further sections.

-First consider $A$ where $1\in A$; then $S_A$ is the face where the first $a$ points on the knot collide away from $\infty$ in $\Cnf[\R;n]$.
-Local coordinates for an open neighborhood of $S_A=\{r=0\}$ are given by
+To give an idea of the local coordinates for these codimension $1$ faces, consider $A$ where $1\in A,\pm\infty\notin A$ and $|A|=a$.
+Then $S_A$ is the face where the first $a$ points on the knot collide away from $\infty$ in $\Cnf[\R;n]$.
+Local coordinates for an open neighborhood of $S_A$ (which is itself obtained by setting $r=0$) are given by

 such that